chesahkalu/azure_administrator/virtual_network.md

 - Front-end IP address, *Port, and Protocol (TCP or UDP)
 - Back-end pool and Back-end port
 - Health probe
 - Session persistence: specifies how to handle traffic from a client.
 By default, successive requests from a client go to any virtual machine in your pool in the `None` default setting.
 Additionally, you can configure the load balancer to use the `Client IP` setting, which ensures that all requests from a particular client go to the same virtual machine in the pool.
-Maintaining session persistence information is important for applications that implement a shopping cart.
+This can also be refered to as `Source IP Affinity`.
+Using 2 or 3 tuple hash, the load balancer can direct traffic to the same virtual machine based on the source `IP address, source port, or destination IP address.`Maintaining session persistence information is important for applications that implement a shopping cart.